kumarprashant0797/Ladle-Car-Traffic-Control/README.md

     ```
 2. Install dependencies:
     ```
-    pip install -r requirements.txt # If you have a requirements.txt file
+    pip install -r requirements.txt

     ```
-3. Download the pre-trained weights for the Ladle car detection model from [link to the model]
+3. Download the pre-trained weights for the Ladle car detection model from repo.

 4. Configure the system by updating the necessary configuration parameters such as the IP addresses of the industrial camera and the load-unload points in the "config.ini" file